 This is the POMRunner (Main) class from where we will call Page Objects.

-Page Object Model is a great way to create tests that are easy to maintain, and It allows you to scale up your testing efforts faster as you can reuse the object as many times as needed.
+Page Object Model is a great way to create tests that are easy to maintain, and it allows you to scale up your testing efforts faster as you can reuse the object as many times as needed.
 Using the Page Object Model, all the element locators are maintained in a separate directory and can be updated easily without any change in the test cases.
-Any change in the UI can easily be executed, updated, and maintained into the Page Objects and Classes.
+Any change in the UI can easily be executed, updated, and maintained in the Page Objects and Classes.